vinilnarayan/pipeline_devsecops-networkscan/README.md

 #### Requirement
 ```
-☞ This pipeline runs only in Linux environment (eg. MacOS, Kali Linux etc...)
+➤ This pipeline runs only in Linux environment (eg. MacOS, Kali Linux etc...).
-☞ Preinstall the below items...
+➤ Preinstall the below items...
     ☛ Python3
     ☛ NMAP
     ☛ Httpx